 Courses in which the student has a final grade of D or F may be repeated for credit.
-Graduate students may also repeat courses in which they have earned a grade of C or C+.
+Graduate students may also repeat courses in which they have earned a grade of C or C+ or as permitted by specific programs.
 An undergraduate student who earns a final grade of C may be approved by the vice president for Academic Affairs or the assistant vice president for Academic Affairs to repeat a course if the repeat is needed to meet graduation requirements.
 The grade earned the last time the course is repeated becomes the official grade for the course.